mhuda040/Starbucks-Capstone-Project/README.md

 ## Instructions

 Run the Starbucks_Capstone_notebook.ipynb file by going to the terminal, selecting Cell, then Run All.
+If using a different Jupyter Notebook, please ensure the above installation criteria are met and that there is an option to run all Python cells in the notebook.

 ## Summary Highlights